Mary Size

 Mary A. Size, OBE (c.
 1882–1959) was an Irish penal reformer and officer in the English prison system in the early to mid-twentieth century, considered one of "the great reformers" of the prison system for women in England at this time.

 Early life

-Mary Size was born in 1882 or 1883 in the townland of Ratesh, Kilconly, near Tuam, County Galway and attended the local Tubberoe National School.
+Mary Size was born in 1882 or 1883 in the townland of Kilshanvy, Kilconly, near Tuam, County Galway and attended the local Tubberoe National School.
 She began her career as an English teacher at a local school in County Galway in the early 1900s, before immigrating to England.
 She became interested in how to help and support the more difficult students, which influenced her future career.

 Size would return to Galway during the holidays and test the children on what they had learned.
 After Size became Deputy Governor of Holloway Prison in 1927, she gave the children from her former school clothes made by the Holloway prisoners.